arklumpus/TreeViewer/Readme.md

 Each TreeViewer module has a user manual, and these can be displayed in TreeViewer by opening the `Module Manager` window (from the `Edit` menu) or by clicking on the various question mark (`?`) icons that are shown throughout the program when appropriate.

 TreeViewer is written using C# .NET 7 and is available for Windows, macOS (Intel x64 and Apple Silicon ARM) and Linux operating systems.
 It consists of the main GUI program and a command-line utility that can be used to plot trees that are too large to be previewed on-screen in real time.
 It is licensed under a GNU Affero GPLv3 license.

+## Citing TreeViewer

+If you use TreeViewer, please cite it as:

+> _Giorgio Bianchini, & Patricia Sánchez-Baracaldo_, 2023. **TreeViewer Version 2.1.0**.
+Zenodo. https://doi.org/10.5281/zenodo.7768344

 ## Installing TreeViewer